 In The Legend of Zelda: The Wind Waker he sits around in his Forsaken Fortress, only actively doing something twice in the game ( the destruction of Great Fish Isle and the kidnapping of Zelda).

-Same with Zant in Twilight Princess after the fourth dungeon (where he appears to revive the boss).
+In The Legend of Zelda: Twilight Princess, once he returns he just seals himself inside Hyrule Castle and do nothing.
+Same with Zant after the fourth dungeon (where he appears to revive the boss).

 General Onox shows up in the beginning, captures Din, sinks the Temple of Seasons, then retreats to his Fortress of Doom.
 It never occurs to him to finish off Link before he gets the Plot Coupons and invades the Fortress.
 Compare this to Veran in the other game, who is actively trying to build the Black Tower and interacts frequently with Link.

 Averted in Skyward Sword, where Ghirahim takes a very active role in the plot, to the point where he tries to defeat Link in combat as early as the first dungeon.
 Offscreen, he looks for Zelda through the Faron, Eldin and Lanayru Provinces and later investigates on how to reach her after she and Impa go back in time.

 Bane in Puzzle Quest: Challenge of the Warlords.
 He actually appears outside of his citadel a few, but despite the fact that the player has already ruined most of his progress, he's pretty lazy at that point.